Suspense

 Berne Surrey provides sound effects for Agnes Moorehead in the Suspense production of "Sorry, Wrong Number."

-Suspense was actally spawned from another series called Forecast.
-The 1940 horror show was entitled Suspense and it was based on the Marie Belloc Lowndes' short Jack-the-Ripper novella The Lodger.
-It was directed by Alfred Hitchcock, who had made a 1926 silent film based on the same story (Grams, 3).
+Suspense was actually spawned from another series called Forecast.
+The 1940 horror show was entitled Suspense and it was based on the Marie Belloc Lowndes' short Jack-the-Ripper novella, The Lodger.
+It was directed by Alfred Hitchcock, who had made a 1926 silent film based on the same story (Grams, 1997, 3).
 Its subtle ending generated a large volume of mail which convinced CBS executives that they had a strong market.
 Two years later, Suspense was aired.
-It became one or radio's longest lasting shows, surviving twenty years of consistent success.
+It became one of radio's longest lasting shows, surviving twenty years of consistent success.
 It had numerous announcers during those two decades, ranging from the early Berry Kroeger to the veteran announcers, Paul Frees and George Walsh.
 But it was Joseph Kearns* who evolved into "The Man in Black" host in 1943.
-This mysterious all-knowing narrator was similar to The Whistler.
+This mysterious all-knowing narrator was similar to The Whistler..
 The character lasted for over 100 episodes until March of 1945.
-Kerns continued as host through 1947, and returned again in 1950, but "The Man in Black" role devolved back into a nameless announcer.
-(Grams, 17).
+Kerns continued as host through 1947, and returned again in 1950, but "The Man in Black" role devolved back into a nameless announcer (Grams, 1997, 17).

-Many of the same episodes would later be carried over to TV and performed on Alfred Hitchcock Presents.
-Hitchcock was, after all, billed as "the master of Suspense."
+Some of the same stories would later be adapted to TV and performed on Alfred Hitchcock Presents.
+Hitchcock was, after all, billed as "the Master of Suspense."
 And there was a certain amount of poetic justice in him borrowing from the radio series, since he was so instrumental in creating it.
 Examples of stories he recycled include "Banquo's Chair" and "Dead Ernest".
 The later story involved a man who is hit by a car and mistaken for dead.
 But he's actually quite alive, just catatonic.
 He can hear everything as the morgue man prepares to suck the blood from his body and perform an autopsy.
 The listener sits on needles waiting to hear if they'll discover their mistake in time, as the victim is unable to move a muscle in his defense.

 * Ted Osborne also played The Man In Black when he substituted for Kearns during two episodes in 1943.